 In all cases involving infractions of community standards the following procedures will be used:

 who is alleged to have violated one or more university standards will:

-- be informed about the scheduled time and place of the meeting of the University Disciplinary Committee for review of the case.
+o be informed about the scheduled time and place of the meeting of the University Disciplinary Committee for review of the case.

-Administrative Resolution MeetingUpon notification of an alleged violation of community standards, a student will be asked to meet with a housefellow or college liaison to resolve the situation.
+Upon notification of an alleged violation of community standards, a student will be asked to meet with a housefellow or college liaison to resolve the matter.
 Resolution of the incident may take place during this meeting.
 If a student accepts responsibility for a violation of community standards, action will be agreed upon and imposed after the approval of the Resolution Review Board.
 The student will receive notification in writing confirming the determined action.
-If agreement on the appropriate action cannot be reached the student or adjudicator may request that the appropriate hearing board review the case.
+If agreement on the appropriate action cannot be reached, the student or adjudicator may request that the appropriate hearing board review the case.

 The following are detailed descriptions of the appropriate uses and processes of the Carnegie Mellon hearing boards that serve in cases of alleged student misconduct.
 The boards are:

 • The University Disciplinary Committee (UDC)

-- Greek Community Standards Board
+• Greek Community Standards Board

-Appropriate Use of University Disciplinary Committee
+University Disciplinary Committee

 The University Disciplinary Committee has jurisdiction in the following cases:

-- Any cases of alleged violations of university standards and policies that the dean of student affairs or designee, deems sufficiently serious in nature.
+1. Any cases of alleged violations of university standards and policies that the dean of student affairs or designee, deems sufficiently serious in nature.

-- Any cases of alleged violations of university standards and policies in which one student(s) is filing allegation against another student(s) that cannot be appropriately resolved through the administrative resolution process.
+2. Any cases of alleged violations of university standards and policies in which one student(s) is filing allegation against another student(s) that cannot be appropriately resolved through the administrative resolution process.

-- Appeals from penalties imposed by a university adjudicator or university staff members taking summary actions (for example, University Library action according to written policy).
+3. Appeals from penalties imposed by a university adjudicator or university staff members taking summary actions (for example, University Library action according to written policy).

-- Cases in which the facts of the situation are in dispute.
+4. Cases in which the facts of the situation are in dispute.

-- Alleged violations for which administrative resolution is deemed by the dean of student affairs or designee to be an inappropriate means of resolution or instances when administrative resolution has not been successful.
+5. Alleged violations for which administrative resolution is deemed by the dean of student affairs or designee to be an inappropriate means of resolution or instances when administrative resolution has not been successful.

-Composition of the University Disciplinary CommitteeThe University Disciplinary Committee consists of two trained faculty board members, one trained staff/administrator board member and two trained student board members.
+The University Disciplinary Committee consists of two trained student board members, one trained staff/administrator board member, one trained faculty board member and one additional trained faculty or staff/administrator board member.
 In addition, the associate dean of student affairs or designee will serve as the moderator for the hearing.